 While we are not judging this woman, we believe that pride and unwillingness to shop alternative purchasers possibly cost her and her family a lot of money.
 For example she should have gone to a factoring exchange where a competitive bidding process would have taken place.

 If you have a structured settlement, need cash AND have exhausted other alternatives to raise money so you have to sell some of your structured settlement payment rights, make sure you shop around.
-There are often better deals to be had than Peachtree Settlement Funding.
+There are often much better deals to be had than Peachtree Settlement Funding.

-In today's issue of Morning Call Riley Yates underscores the perils of any structured settlement annuitant doing business with Peachtree Settlement Funding.
+In today's issue of Morning Call, Riley Yates underscores the perils of any structured settlement annuitant doing business with Peachtree Settlement Funding.
 In a piece entitled "Need Cash Quickly?
 You'll Settle For Less" several stories are presented which show annuitants selling their structured settlement payment rights to Peachtree "for pennies on the dollar", when far more competitive options are readily available.

 Peachtree is not known for competitive rates and they opportunistically prey on consumers who are either too desperate, lazy or unsophisticated that they do not take the time to shop.
 If they did take the time to shop they would be able to get more for the short term solution they hope to receive in exchange the long term financial security they are giving up.
 Peachtree is infamous for once "jacking" a Florida woman with a discount rate in the 40% range.
 Why fall into this category?